 Tips for Talking to Someone Who is Fighting Cancer

 Everybody knows someone who has cancer.
-And if it’s a family member or a close friend, you’ve probably talked to them about it.
-Which can be extremely difficult; there is no easy answer when trying to figure out what to say to someone who literally is staring down death.
+If it’s a family member or a close friend, you’ve probably talked to them about it—which can be extremely difficult.
+There is no easy answer when trying to figure out what to say to someone who literally is staring down death.

-Rather than having you wonder about the proper “cancer etiquette,” here are some guidelines for speaking with people with cancer:
+Rather than having you wonder about the proper “cancer etiquette,” here are some guidelines for talking to someone who has cancer:

 • Acknowledge it.
 Just come right out and address the situation.
 Ignoring it doesn’t help anyone; it just makes everything awkward.
 Sincerely expressing your thoughts is the best way to demonstrate that you care.
 “I think just asking ‘How are you doing today?’ implies that you are concerned and willing to talk about the illness if the person wishes to do so,” says Mary Rooney, R.N., B.S.N., OCN, CBCN, patient care navigator at the Crozer-Regional Cancer Center at Crozer-Chester Medical Center.
 “After that, you can move into a typical conversation like you would have prior to their diagnosis.”

-- Shut up and listen.
+• Shut up and listen.
 This should be a normal conversation, albeit on a difficult subject.
-You don’t have to smother the patient with an avalanche of words.
+You don’t have to smother your friend/family member with an avalanche of words.
 Let them talk.
 Don’t rush to have all the answers, because you don’t, and they don’t expect you to.

-- Act normal.
+• Act normal.
 You don’t need to juggle for your friend to entertain him or her.
 Drastically altering your behavior is a signal that you’re worried; acting normally can be a soothing indication that everything is going to be okay.
 “I think it’s important to remember that your friend/family member is still the same person,” says Patricia Hollenback, R.N., B.S.N, OCN, patient care navigator at the Crozer-Regional Cancer Center at Crozer-Chester Medical Center.
 “Yes, they have been diagnosed with cancer, but that doesn't mean that they are cancer.
-Most of the people I know do not want to be treated differently because of their cancer.
+Most of the people I know do not want to be treated any differently because of their diagnosis.”

-View additional information about Crozer-Keystone Health System cancer services or visit http://ckcancer.crozerkeystone.org.
-You can also call 1-866-695-HOPE (4673) to request an appointment with a physician who cares for cancer patients.
+Learn more about Crozer-Keystone Health System’s cancer services by visiting the website.
+You can also call 1-866-695-HOPE (1-866-695-4673) to request an appointment with a physician who cares for cancer patients.